-What is no longer fun is knowing that my Star Wars-designed lunch box – which has probably disintegrated into several parts – with so many others, now sits either in a landfill or at the bottom of the ocean waiting for 500 years to decompose.
+What is no longer fun is knowing that my Star Wars-designed lunch box – which has probably disintegrated into several parts – with so many others now sits either in a landfill or at the bottom of the ocean, waiting 500 years to decompose.

-Eco Lunchbox is a company that produces a very similar fun, but eco-friendly modern update of plastic lunchboxes.
+Eco Lunchbox is one of those zero-waste companies that produce a similar fun but eco-friendly modern update of plastic lunch boxes.
 With plastics out of the way, you can have a zero-waste lunch with a 3-in-1 Eco lunchbox made of high-quality, food-safe stainless steel.

-Eco Lunchbox also adopts ethical and sustainability practices like offsetting carbon dioxide equivalent of 4.7 million pounds of coal burned every year.
+Eco Lunchbox also adopts ethical and sustainable practices like offsetting carbon dioxide equivalent of 4.7 million pounds of coal burned yearly.

-Consumers who usually use plastic and paper bags and pre-packaged snacks save an average of $435 a year.
+Consumers who usually use plastic and paper bags and pre-packaged snacks save an average of $435 annually.

 Trees are vital components of the environment.
-While they act as natural resources and raw materials, they also help in managing waste in the environment.
+While they act as natural resources and raw materials, they also help manage waste in the environment.